 Recruiting is about matching the right people with the right job openings.
 It's not just finding candidates; it's helping them through every step of getting hired, from when they are first considered to when they accept a job offer.

-At its core, recruiting is about building relationships.
-It begins with knowing what the company needs—what skills, experience, and cultural fit are required for a role.
+Recruiting is about building relationships.
+It begins with knowing what the company needs; suitable skills, experience, and cultural fit are required for a role.
 From there, it involves identifying potential talent (sometimes from the sourcing team), assessing their suitability through interviews and evaluations, and ensuring they have a smooth and pleasant experience.

 Key Responsibilities of a Recruiter: